GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ‘\&

-’ before or after the dot:
+’ before the punctuation mark.

 The .Ql . character. .Pp The .Ql \&. character. .Pp .No test . test .Pp .No test. test